Greetings to you, music lovers and thrill seekers all across.

 They got beat.

-Not all of them, but all it takes is one or two for the opponents to point at, see, see, the country is not that upset about this.
+But all it takes is one or two for the opponents to point at.

 It's being totally manufactured and so forth.

-Brief timeout here, thanks for the call, John.
+Thanks for the call, John.

-We'll be back and continue in unoppos.
+We'll be back and continue in Uno Momento.

-A week after the largest ever U.S. crackdown on illegal immigrants in the workplace, Hispanic leaders uh called yesterday for an end to such raids, saying immigration reform in Congress should be completed first.
+A week after the largest ever U.S. crackdown on illegal immigrants in the workplace, Hispanic leaders called yesterday for an end to such raids, saying immigration reform in Congress should be completed first.

-This is the time to take action because families are being destroyed, said Rosa Rosales, president of the League of United Latin American citizens.
+This is the time to take action because families are being destroyed, said Rosa Rosales, president of the League of United Latin American Citizens.

 Almost everybody's trying to support their family.